 Ben started his legal career at a Portland firm that focused exclusively on litigating complex cases on behalf of injured people, before founding his own firm in 2011.
-Ben contributes his time to the Oregon State Bar (OSB), Oregon Trial Lawyers Association (OTLA) and the Multnomah Bar Association (MBA), and regularly writes articles and speaks at events, and coaches Franklin High School’s team for the Classroom Law Project’s “We the People” competition.
+Ben contributes his time to the Oregon State Bar (OSB), Oregon Trial Lawyers Association (OTLA) and the Multnomah Bar Association (MBA).
+He regularly writes articles, speaks at events, and coaches Franklin High School’s team for the Classroom Law Project’s “We the People” competition.

 Current Professional Activities:

 - MBA Board of Governors

-- OTLA: Motor Vehicle Section Co-Chair, New Lawyer Committee Co-Chair, co-author of Uninsured/Underinsured Motorist Claims chapter in Motor Vehicle Desk Book, winner of first Outstanding Young Lawyer Award.
+- OTLA: Motor Vehicle Section Co-Chair, New Lawyer Committee Co-Chair, co-author of Uninsured/Underinsured Motorist Claims chapter in Motor Vehicle Desk Book

-- MBA: YLS Board of Directors, Pro Bono Committee Chair, winner of YLS Award of Merit, Solo and Small Firm Committee
+- MBA: YLS Board of Directors, Pro Bono Committee Chair, Solo and Small Firm Committee

 - 2019: MBA Mentor of the Year, OTLA Volunteer of the Year